grafana/k6-docs/docs/sources/v0.49.x/javascript-api/k6-metrics/gauge/_index.md

 ---
 title: 'Gauge'
-excerpt: 'Gauge is an object for representing a custom metric holding only the latest value added.'
+description: 'Gauge is an object for representing a custom metric holding only the latest value added.'
 weight: 71
 ---